rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 {:numbered="false"}

 This initial draft is early work is based on discussions with various folk, particularly Thomas Graf, Holger Keller, Dan Voyer, Nils Warnke, and Alex Huang Feng; but also wider conversations that include: Benoit Claise, Pierre Francois, Paolo Lucente, Jean Quilbeuf, among others.

+In addition, as described in the introduction, the authors would like to acknowledge that this work builds on work of others, such as, Subscribed Notifications, YANG Push, and various extensions to that work.

 # Contributors
 {:numbered="false"}